Charlotte Macdonald

 Charlotte Jean Macdonald is a New Zealand historian.
-After studying as an undergraduate at Massey University, she earned her PhD from University of Auckland and is now a professor at Victoria University of Wellington.
+After studying as an undergraduate at Massey University, she earned her PhD from University of Auckland.
+She was professor of history at Te Herenga Waka Victoria University of Wellington for many years, and is now a Emeritus Professor of the university.
+She is one of Aotearoa New Zealand’s leading historians.

 Early life

 Macdonald has a Bachelor of Arts (Honours) from Massey University, and a Doctor of Philosophy from the University of Auckland.
 The title of her 1986 doctoral thesis was Single Women as Immigrant Settlers in New Zealand, 1853–1871.

 Professional career

-Macdonald is a professor of history at Victoria University of Wellington.
+Macdonald was a professor of history at Victoria University of Wellington.
 Her areas of expertise include: 19th century colonies and empires; New Zealand history; gender and women's history; and cultural history of bodies, modernity, sport and spectating.
 Her work has been marked by innovative approaches to historical research methodology and story-telling.
 For example, in her 1990 book A Woman of Good Character, she analysed the data connected to the lives of over 4,000 women, in combination with more conventional historical archival work, to understand a large migrant group: single women who came to New Zealand in the 19th century.
 She has also edited a number of collections of New Zealand women's historical primary material, greatly increasing the availability of such material.

 Macdonald wrote the Te Ara – Encyclopedia of New Zealand entry on "Women and Men" in New Zealand history.

 Macdonald was awarded a Marsden Fund grant in 2014 for a project entitled "Tinker, Tailor, Soldier, Settler: Garrison and Empire in the Nineteenth Century", which has developed into the Soldiers of Empire project.
+A book stemming from this project, Garrison World: Redcoat Soldiers and the British Empire, was published in 2025 by Bridget Williams Books.
+It was shortlisted for the Ockham New Zealand Book Awards in 2026, and was awarded the prestigious Ernest Scott Prize for History in the same year, awarded annually to the best book of New Zealand or Australian history.

-She was made a Fellow of the Royal Society of New Zealand Te Apārangi in 2017.
+She was made a Fellow of the Royal Society of New Zealand Te Apārangi in 2017, and was Chair of the Society's Academy of Fellows from 2020 to 2023.